hsnucnmc/winter-2022/nginx.md

 # Background Knowledge - SNI

-SNI stands for Server Name Indication, and it is used to tell server the host name client want to connect.
+SNI stands for Server Name Indication, and it is used to tell server the host name client wants to connect to.

 When client uses HTTPS, the HTTP header is encrypted and server cannot read `Host` header, i.e., name-based virtual host cannot work, so server needs SNI to know which virtual host client want to connect.